cea-hpc/phobos/doc/design/multi_library.md

 - `default_rados_library = default_rados_cluster_name`,
 - `default_tape_library = default_tape_library_name`.

-## Media and device structures and DSS tables
+## Media, device, extent and logs DSS tables and the pho_id structure
-We add one `varchar(255) NOT NULL` library column in the media and the device tables.
+We add one `varchar(255) NOT NULL` library column in the media, the device, the extent and the logs tables.
 We will add this new `library` field to the primary key of the media and device tables in addition to the existing `family` and `id` ones.
+The id column of the device and media table are no more 'UNIQUE' because we consider that we can have the same medium id in two different libraries.

 We also add the corresponding `char *` library field in the `struct pho_id`